GitNotebooks/GitNotebooks/docs/enterprise_security.md

 <img src="./images/architecture.png" alt="Architecture diagram" width="700" />

-If using GitHub Enterprise Server, the communication to GitHub remains within your VPN.
-If using a corporate VPN, all communication from the client remains within the VPN, and the Web Application Firewall is unnecessary.
+If using GitHub Enterprise Server, all network traffic remains within your corporate VPN.

 Note: While we replicate the deployment across two Availability Zones for Managed Enterprise accounts, this is not strictly necessary for Self-Hosted.